jeroen66124/Brainkit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Brainkit can be used for pretty much anything, it is a glorified cheat sheet with preview function for the command line.
+Brainkit can be used for pretty much anything, it was originally a glorified cheat sheet which turned out to be a file-viewer with a fast preview function for the command line.
 You can add and remove all sorts of files to the `/database` as long as [Batcat](https://github.com/sharkdp/bat) supports it.
 Once a file has been added to the database, it can be previewed quickly within the tool.

 <p align="right">(<a href="#top">back to top</a>)</p>